BhaskarDasari/Whisperwynd-Story-Generator/README.md

   - Support for world-building, image prompts, and branching narratives

 - **Deploy & Test**
-  - Use the built-in web chat to test your agent
+  - Use the built-in web chat to test your agent inside copilot studio and microsoft teams
   - Deploy to web (e.g., Azure website, medium)
   - Monitor performance via **Copilot Analytics**